 This course surveys the growing body of scholarship in food studies and the anthropology of food.
-Food production and consumption are examined in terms of human biology, culture, and social status across time from our evolutionary ancestors to the present day.
+Food production and consumption are examined in terms of human biology, culture and social status across time from our evolutionary ancestors to the present day.
 Topics include systems of food production, the social and cultural context of agricultural settings, the rise of industrial agriculture and fast food, and social movements based in ideas about food, such as the organic and locavore movements.
 Prerequisite: ANTH 114 or 229, or junior or senior standing.
 Alternate years.

 SPECIAL TOPICS IN ANTHROPOLOGY

 Study of selected anthropological problems, theorists, or movements.
 Sample topics include art and society, ethnography and ethnology, applied anthropology, anthropology of gender, culture and agriculture, and Geographic Information Systems (GIS).
 With departmental consent, this course may be repeated for credit.
 Prerequisite: ANTH 114 or 229, or junior or senior standing.
 Alternate years.

 This course covers the history of theory in anthropology, with a greater emphasis on theories used within cultural anthropology, although theoretical trends in archaeology, anthropological linguistics and biological/physical anthropology are included to a more limited degree.
-The course is reading intensive and broad, including work by Franz Boas, Eric Wolf, Clifford Geertz, and Pierre Bourdieu among others.
+The course is reading intensive and broad, including work by Franz Boas, Eric Wolf, Clifford Geertz and Pierre Bourdieu among others.
 Prerequisite: ANTH 114 or 229, or junior or senior standing.
 Alternate years.

 Participation in an approved archaeological dig or field school program, usually in the Near East or Mediterranean region.
 Includes instruction in excavation techniques, recording and processing of artifacts.
 A survey of excavation and research and the use of archaeology as a tool for elucidating historical and cultural changes.
 Under certain circumstances, participation in an archaeological field school in North, Central,or South America, or elsewhere may be accepted.
 Special fees apply.
 May Term or Summer Sessions only.
-Cross-listed as ARCH 401, and as REL 401 for Mediterranean and Near Eastern digs only.
+Cross-listed as ANTH 401, and as REL 401 for Mediterranean and Near Eastern digs only.
 Students desiring credit toward the Religion major or humanities distribution requirement should register for REL 401.

 INTERNSHIP (See index)